 Justice is a noble goal, and to be pursued; but life is inherently not fair.
 We should also help our kids also to understand that the world doesn’t always work that way.

 She certainly did not do enough of a good parenting to think her child can think for herself and do something that is a reflection of the parenting she received.
-Which also means she prefer to have control over what her daughter does with her life, than to accept the fact that whatever she does with her life is a reflection of her upbringing.
+Which also means she prefer to have control over what her daughter does with her life, than to accept the fact that whatever she does with her life is a reflection of her upbringing, her own experiences and ideals.
 If her daughter was taught about responsibility, good health, taking care of oneself, then what makes Janie think that her daughter didn’t consider all of the negatives, as well as positives before getting a tattoo?
 Is Janie saying that her daughter was taught badly?
 So isn’t that a reflection of bad parenting and not because her daughter chose to get a tattoo?
 If I was an employer and her daughter came in for an interview, I don’t care about her tattoos, so long as her tattoos aren’t about evil disgusting things like loving Adolf Hitler or about raping or some other things along those things.
 I only care about her abilities.
 If my customers have issues with my new employees’ tattoos, then they can go find another company to do business with.
-So is Janie truly worried about her daughter’s future or is she worried about her property being tainted?
-If I am able to accept and protect my employees against judgmental assholes, then why can’t Janie?
-Why does she have to side with the judgmental assholes who discriminate?

 If it was an issue solely based on the sake of their child’s health and future, then I can understand and accept their negativity.
-However, even though they bring up these points, at the same time, they are addressing it in a way that tells me they think that tattoos are an abomination, that tattoos disrespect the bodies they raised, as if their children are not only their property, but they indirectly accept that a part of society discriminates against people with tattoos.
+However, even though they bring up these points, at the same time, they are addressing it in a way that tells me they think that tattoos are an abomination, that tattoos disrespect the bodies they raised, as if their children are not only their property, but they accept that discrimination.
 I feel that a lot of these people are contradictory, as well as hypocrites in what they are saying from the other answers they have expressed.

 However, my biggest issue out of all of this is that it’s on the same wavelength as discriminating someone based on their gender, their religion or lack thereof, their political affiliation, the colour of their skin, the colour of their hair, their ethnicity, so on and so forth.
 Sure, you can argue that some of these things are not by choice and that tattoos are by choice, but it shouldn’t make a difference.
 Discrimination is discrimination, no matter how you spin it.
 Would you have issues with someone who is dressed like a traditional Muslim?
 If you don’t, then why would you have issues with someone who has tattoos?
 Would you have issues with someone who has cornrows or braided hair?
 If you don’t, then why would you have issues with someone with tattoos?